mozilla/sumo-tests/README.md

 Some of the tests in sumo-tests require logging in to https://support.allizom.org with credentials of varying privilege levels.

-1. create two username and password combinations on https://support.allizom.org
+1. Create two username and password combinations on https://support.allizom.org
-2. join #sumo and ask for one of these users to be upgraded to admin (or ask someone on #mozwebqa to do this for you)
+2. Join #sumo and ask for one of these users to be upgraded to admin (or ask someone on #mozwebqa to do this for you)
-3. copy sumo-tests/credentials.yaml to a location outside of sumo-tests. update the 'default' and 'admin' users in credentials.yaml with those credentials
+3. Copy sumo-tests/credentials.yaml to a location outside of sumo-tests. update the 'default' and 'admin' users in credentials.yaml with those credentials

 #### Running tests locally